veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 2. Generate a priv/pub key which is then used to request temporary session tokens by a client.
 These session tokens allow access to the API to perform various tasks.

 {{< hint warning >}}
 This feature will break communication from the Anka Nodes to the registry when executing `anka registry` or `anka push/pull` and when the token auth is enabled for the registry.
 You will need to use a custom built proxy service on the host and direct the anka registry config to connect to it instead.
 This does not apply to the `ankacluster`/agent installed on the nodes though.
-Please reach out to Veertu support and we can provide you with this proxy for download.
+You can download the mac and linux binaries [here](https://downloads.veertu.com/anka/registry-proxy-v1.zip).
 {{< /hint >}}

 {{< hint info >}}